izhangit/100Daysofcode/README.md

 # Day-4
 'Print' in Color.

+ Write your adventure story and make your project POP with some color!.

 ![printing in color](https://user-images.githubusercontent.com/108143680/223738155-f677c8b2-c4da-4f02-a6e9-87308a03c748.PNG)

 # Day-5
 If Statement + Else:

+Generate actual Q&As with 'if' statements.
+Create a "Who am I?" game with your favorite TV/movie characters.

 # Day-6
 Elif Statement

+Learn 'elif' statements.
+Create a Login System to keep passwords safe from hackers?!

 # Day-7
 Nesting
 If Inside If

+Like nesting dolls,nest 'if' statements within 'if' statements.

 ![Nesting](https://user-images.githubusercontent.com/108143680/223739764-9b32d85e-570a-44ce-9e7d-cf7d49c3b331.PNG)

 # Day-8
 Affirmation Generator.

+Show the world some love with an affirmation generator.
+Send good vibes each day with a personalized message.

 # Day-9
 Casting.

+Teach the computer to recognize numbers (and do the math) with the 'magic' of 'int' and 'float'!

 ![Casting](https://user-images.githubusercontent.com/108143680/223741069-287a1b36-4153-4b4c-b3c9-503c0c5be192.PNG)

 # Day-10
 A bit of Math

+Code basic math principles (+,-,*,/), build your own tip calculator, and never calculate numbers again!

 ![A bit of Math](https://user-images.githubusercontent.com/108143680/223741526-d2dddae8-b323-48e8-bb1a-5b96448730f9.PNG)

 # Day-11
 How many seconds in year?.

+525,600 minutes.
+Now, use your newfound math skills to determine how many seconds are in a year!

 # Day-12
 Find the Errors and start Debugging!